Research - Working life

 Peter Kerckhofs is a research manager in the Working Life unit at Eurofound and is responsible for representativeness studies.
 He is currently building a European Social Partner Database and developing representativeness studies into a tool for capacity building.
 He also works on industrial relations projects related to European Works Councils and European Sectoral Social Dialogue.
 Before Joining Eurofound, he worked as a researcher for ETUI and UCL, as a political secretary for EMCEF and was scientific coordinator of the PhD School of the social sciences faculty of KU Leuven.
 He holds a Bachelor’s degree in Social Work and a Master’s degree in Political Science from KUL and one in International Relations from UCL, and has a PhD in Industrial Relations from the University of Manchester.

-Oscar Vargas Llave is a research officer in the Working Life unit at Eurofound and manages projects on working conditions and related policies.
+Oscar Vargas Llave is a research manager in the Working Life unit at Eurofound and manages projects on working conditions and related policies.
 He specialises in topics related to the organisation of working time, health and well-being, and ageing issues.
 He is also interested in social and occupational inequalities.
 Current activities include research related to digitalisation and working conditions.
 Before joining Eurofound in December 2009, he worked as project coordinator in the field of health and safety and was responsible for the Professional Card Scheme for the Construction Sector in Spain at the non-profit Fundación Laboral de la Construcción in Madrid.
 He has a background in industrial sociology (Universidad Pontificia de Salamanca), and also holds a Diploma in Social Science Research Methods from the University of Cardiff and a Master’s degree in Health and Safety from the Autonomous University of Madrid.

 Franz Eiffe is a research officer in the Working Life unit at Eurofound.
 He is involved in projects on sustainable work, quantitative analyses and upward convergence in the EU, as well as in the preparation of the fourth European Company Survey.
 Before joining Eurofound in 2016, he was Head of Unit ‘Analysis’ at Statistics Austria in Vienna and project leader of ‘How is Austria?
 Measuring wealth and progress beyond GDP’.
 He holds a PhD in Economics from Vienna University of Economics (WU), where he also worked as research associate from 2005 to 2009 and lecturer until 2016.